vansh070605/REGESTRATION-FORM/README.md

 # **Flask Registration Form**

-This is a simple Flask web application that provides a user-friendly interface for registration.
+This is a simple Flask web application that provides a user-friendly interface for user registration.
 The entered data is stored in a SQLite database and can be viewed in a tabular format.
-The project is deployed using **Vercel**.
+The project is deployed using **Vercel** for seamless accessibility.

 ---

 ## **Features**
-- User Registration Form with validation.
+- **User-Friendly Registration**: Collects user information with input validation.
+- **Secure Password Handling**: Toggle visibility feature for passwords.
-- Stores user data in a persistent SQLite database.
+- **Data Persistence**: Stores data in a reliable SQLite database.
-- Displays registered user data in a tabular format.
+- **View Registered Users**: Displays registered user data in a tabular format.
-- Password toggle feature for secure visibility.
-- Responsive design for better user experience.
-- Persistent data storage for reliability.
+- **Responsive Design**: Ensures compatibility across devices.
+- **Export Feature**: Allows exporting user data as a file.
+- **Deployed with Vercel**: Quick and scalable deployment.

 ---